MSFT-lamatthe/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_02_Lab1_Ex1_Deploy_Defender_Endpoint.md

 1. In the "1.
 Onboard a device" area make sure "Local Script (for up to 10 devices)" is displayed in the Deployment method drop-down and select the **Download onboarding package** button.

-1. Under the *Downloads* pop-up, highlight the "WindowsDefenderATPOnboardingPackage.zip" file with your mouse and select the folder icon **Show in folder**. **Hint:** In case you don't see it, the file should be in the c:\users\admin\downloads directory.
+1. Under the *Downloads* pop-up, highlight the "WindowsDefenderATPOnboardingPackage.zip" file with your mouse and select the folder icon **Show in folder**. **Hint:** In case you don't see it, the file should be in the 'C:\Users\Admin\Downloads' directory.

     >**Tip:**
     > If your browser blocks the download, take action in the browser to allow it.
 In the Microsoft Edge Browser, you may see the message, "*WindowsDefenderATPOnboardingPackage.zip isn't commonly downloaded.
 Make sure you trust...*, select the ellipsis button (...) if needed and then select **Keep**.
 In Microsoft Edge a second pop-up appears with the message,"*Make sure you trust WindowsDefenderATPOnboardingPackage.zip before you open it*", select **Show more** to expand the selections and select **Keep anyway**.

 1. Right-click the downloaded zip file and select **Extract All...**, make sure that *Show extracted files when complete* is checked and select **Extract**.